-Luckily, a rut is something you can climb out of…
+Luckily, a rut is something you can pull yourselves out of…

-And, while you can’t put a hold on life and its ‘busy-ness’, you can, with a little TLC, put the spark back into your marriage.
+And, while you can’t put life and its ‘busy-ness’ on hold, you can, with a little TLC, put the spark back into your marriage.

 1. Give each other a clean slate

 Sometimes there’s just too much water under the bridge – and you can’t even pinpoint why you’re angry or what you’re fighting about anymore.